findy-network/findy-network.github.io/content/en/blog/identity-hack-panel-discussion/index.md

     title: "Image #:counter"
 ---
-The emergence of **self-sovereign identity** (SSI) offers a revolutionary opportunity for innovation and growth in the financial world, with the potential to transform digital financial services, streamline transactions, and enable seamless interactions.
+The emergence of **self-sovereign identity** (SSI) offers a revolutionary opportunity for innovation and growth in the financial world, potentially transforming digital financial services, streamlining transactions, and enabling seamless interaction.
 To harness this potential, OP Lab and the EU-funded Powered by Blockchain project recently held a seminar day and online hackathon to investigate the disruptive capabilities of SSI technologies and institutional decentralized finance, paving the way for **a more secure, inclusive, and efficient global financial ecosystem.**

-During the seminar event, attendees participated in a panel discussion focused on blockchain projects and a presentation exploring self-sovereign identity.
-The following section will delve into the key insights and highlights that emerged from the panel discussion.
+During the seminar, attendees participated in a panel discussion on blockchain projects and a presentation exploring self-sovereign identity.
+The following section will delve into the key insights and highlights from the panel discussion

 ## Panel Discussion on Blockchain Projects

-{{< youtube-wrapper nygxmT3dN-g 939px 649px >}}
+{{< youtube nygxmT3dN-g >}}
 <em>Panel discussion on blockchain projects</em>

 On the event day, a panel of experts, Pekka Kaipio from [OP